 Do Beer and Religion Mix?

-So that brings up the question: Do Religion and Beer mix?
+That brings up the question: Do Religion and Beer mix?

 Some people think of me as a religious guy.
 I consider myself more of a Christ Follower, but that that can be a conversation for another time.
-There is some controversy however on whether or not hymns were written to drinking songs.
+There is some controversy on whether or not hymns were written to drinking songs.

 Drinking and religion may not exactly mix but beer and religion do have some things in common.